echronos/echronos/README.md

     task a -- unlock
     ...

+Note that preemptive RTOS variants are unsupported by the ARMv7m QEMU fork at this time, they must be tested on real hardware.

 ## Prerequisites (PowerPC e500)

 To obtain the `powerpc-linux-gnu` GNU toolchain for building the RTOS for PowerPC e500 on Ubuntu Linux systems, run: